trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 ### How does OnlyKey encrypt backup data {#how-backup}

 Backups may only occur if a backup key/passphrase is set.
 Without setting a backup key/passphrase attempting to backup will only print instructions for how to set a backup key/passphrase.
 A backup key/passphrase may only be set during initial setup or if the device is in [config mode](#config-mode).
 There is also an option to lock backup key which ensures that the backup key may not be changed on a device.
-Enabling this option where there is no backup key permanently disables the backup feature.
+Enabling this option where there is no backup key permanently disables the backup feature until a factory default occurs.

 When a backup key/passphrase is set, the OnlyKey is unlocked, and a backup is initiated by user presence on the OnlyKey the following occurs:
 - OnlyKey retrieves records to backup and compiles them all into a buffer